Orange-OpenSource/BaahBox-Arduino/documentation/en/BuildingBaahBox_en.md

 ## Printing the box
 (download and print the [STL files](../Hardware/BaahBox/)).
-The design of our box is an adaptation of that [proposed by Adafruit](https://learn.adafruit.com/3d-printed-case-for-adafruit-feather) for its Feather cards.
+The design of our box is an adaptation of this one, [proposed by Adafruit](https://learn.adafruit.com/3d-printed-case-for-adafruit-feather) for its Feather cards.
 Adafruit offers [settings](https://learn.adafruit.com/3d-printed-case-for-adafruit-feather/3d-printing) for Cura and Simplify3D, which we recommend using.